Madam Satan: Plot

 Angela is more amused than angered by the clumsy lies, but it soon becomes clear that Bob has lost interest in their marriage, as he feels Angela has become staid and cold.
 They each declare that they are moving out and leaving the other, but Angela instantly repents.
 Her maid encourages her to fight for her happiness.

-Angela tells Jimmy that she will spend the night with him and Trixie.
-Thinking she believes they are married, Jimmy rushes to Trixie's apartment to warn her, but Angela arrives and they reluctantly pretend to be married.
+Angela tells Jimmy that she has left home and will spend the night at the apartment he shares with his supposed wife Trixie.
+Trixie doesn't know about Bob's lie, so Jimmy rushes to her apartment to warn her.
+Trixie is displeased because she wants Bob all to herself.
+But when Angela arrives they reluctantly pretend to be married while Angela tries to trick them into revealing the truth.
 The scene becomes more farcical when Bob arrives as well, while Trixie is hiding; Jimmy conceals Angela under a blanket and says she is his girlfriend, a married woman whose name he will not reveal.
 Trixie reenters so that Bob will know the woman is not her.

 After the men leave, Trixie observes that Angela was caught in her own trap.
 She says that the difference between them is that Trixie understands the things that a man wants in a woman, and as long as she gives them to Bob, he will stay with her.
 Angela takes that as a challenge and says she can outdo whatever Trixie is capable of doing.

 An elaborate masquerade ball is to be held by Jimmy aboard a moored rigid airship, the Zeppelin CB-P-55.
-To win back her husband's affections, Angela decides to attend the soiree as a mysterious devil woman, "Madame Satan", to "vamp" him.
+To win back her husband's affections, Angela decides to attend the soiree as a mysterious devil woman with a French accent, "Madam Satan", to "vamp" him.
 Now hidden behind her mask and wrapped in an alluring gown that reveals more than it covers, Angela finds her errant husband and begins teaching him a lesson.

 To Trixie's dismay, Bob is indeed bewitched by Angela in her devil woman persona, nothing like the demure spouse he left at home.
 During the ball, several exotic musical numbers are performed.
 A severe thunderstorm quickly moves in, and the airship is damaged and breaks free and now in danger of breaking apart.
 Everyone begins to panic as they are told to abandon ship and parachute to the ground.